Table of Contents

 You can move the pot outside once the sprouts are a couple of inches tall and the threat of hard cold or excessive heat has passed.

 The majority of lettuce types, as well as the majority of greens, are cool-season plants.
 This means they flourish in temperatures below 70 degrees Fahrenheit.

 This isn't to say they don't enjoy the sun.
-For most varieties, six hours of sunlight each day is plenty, but more will help your plants mature faster.
+Six hours of sunlight each day for most varieties is plenty, but more will help your plants mature faster.